 • Greg Foat is a leading UK jazz pianist and composer.
 His sound is expansive, atmospheric, and melodic, drawing on modal jazz, folk traditions and immersive field recordings

-• Tarren is a folk ground from Bristol, reimagining traditional folk through intricate arrangements and driving rhythms.
+• Tarren is a folk group from Bristol, reimagining traditional folk through intricate arrangements and driving rhythms.

 • Gigi Wilde crafts emotive, genre-crossing songs with poetic lyricism ad guitar led instrumentals.